vmware-tanzu/community-edition/docs/site/content/docs/latest/azure-mgmt.md

 To run management cluster VMs on Microsoft Azure, accept the license for their base Kubernetes version and machine OS.

-1. Sign in to the Azure CLI as your `tkg` client application.
+1. Sign in to the Azure CLI as your `tce` client application.

    ```bash
    az login --service-principal --username AZURE_CLIENT_ID --password AZURE_CLIENT_SECRET --tenant AZURE_TENANT_ID